LEMNXCIX/api-neutra-v2/.github/ISSUE_TEMPLATE/propuesta-de-nueva-funcionalidad-🌟.md

 ---
-name: Feature request
+name: "Propuesta de nueva funcionalidad \U0001F31F"
 about: Suggest an idea for this project
-title: ''
+title: "[NEW]"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: LEMNXCIX

 ---